williankeller/magento2-facebook-pixel/README.md

 ## Support

-If you encounter any problems or bugs, please open an issue on [GitHub](https://github.com/williankeller/magento2-facebook-pixel/issues).
+If you encounter any problems or bugs, please open an issue on [GitHub](https://github.com/magestat/magento2-facebook-pixel/issues).

-© Magestat.